aorestr/GNS3sharp/README.md

 GNS3sharp handler = new GNS3sharp("b4a4f44d-0f62-4435-89e0-84c8c7a2b35f", "localhost", 3080);
 ```

+If you do not know the ID of the project you plan to game with but you know its name, you can use ``ServerProjects.GetProjectIDByName()``.

 Ok, so now you have plenty of information and tools within this variable.
 It contains a list with all the nodes contained in your project.
 You can access this list with the property ``Nodes``:

 ```csharp